-CHIP was established August 5, 1997 under a new Title XXI of the Social Security Act.
-Alabama's program, known as ALL Kids, in existence since 1998, is administered by ADPH.
-The program covers children whose family income is too high to qualify for Medicaid up to 300 percent of the Federal Poverty Level.
+CHIP was established on August 5, 1997, under a new Title XXI of the Social Security Act.
+Alabama's program, known as ALL Kids and in existence since 1998, is administered by the ADPH.
+The program covers children whose family income is too high to qualify for Medicaid up to 317 percent of the federal poverty level (FPL).
+Due to Affordable Care Act provisions, Medicaid's income threshold was expanded to 146 percent FPL using CHIP funds.
+As a result, about 23 thousand ALL Kids' enrollees were transitioned to Medicaid in January of this year.
 Alabama has been very successful in reducing the number of uninsured children in the state through coordinated efforts between ALL Kids and the Alabama Medicaid Agency.
-Alabama's low uninsured rate for children (8.2 percent, according to the U.S. Census Bureau, Current Population Survey, three year average - 2010 to 2012 coverage years) means increased access to healthcare for thousands of children and adolescents in the state.
+Alabama's low uninsured rate for children (8.9 percent, according to the U.S. Census Bureau, Current Population Survey, 2013 coverage year) means increased access to healthcare for thousands of children and adolescents in the state.
 Infants and pregnant teens having health coverage is a critical component for improving perinatal health in Alabama.